CristianBold4/LfN_project/README.md

 where $d_{ij}$ is the distance from sensor i to sensor j, sigma and epsilon are normalization parameters to control the sparsity of the matrix.

-We could compare this type of building matrix with a classical 0-1 one.
+We could compare this type of building matrix with a classical one.

+Possible model's changes:
+- insert a dropout probability (original = 0)
+- change relu function to LSTM or other Gated Units in the Temporal Layers
+- change the architecture of the model (order and numbers of spatio/temporal/normalization layers)
+- change learning optimization: original use RMSprop, try with ADAM, AdaGrad

 # Available datasets
 - PeMSD{district}: we can select how many routes, how many sensors, which time window to include.
 Standard paper use 228 and 1026 stations (medium and large scale) randomly selected over the 39.000+ total sensor stations.
 Datas are aggregated into 5-minutes interval (288 data points per day) from 30-seconds data sample.
 They did experiments on 2012 workdays timeranges.
 We could make experiments and see how the number of sensor / features of sensors incide on the overall performance and time.
 (Model: STGCN).